rushabhcodes/quartz/content/Loader.md

-A loader is a system program that loads a binary program in memory for execution.
+A loader is a program that loads executable files (programs) from secondary storage into primary memory (RAM) for execution by the CPU.
+Its primary function is to take an executable file produced by a compiler or an assembler and place it into memory so that it can be run.

+The loader is an essential component of the operating system responsible for managing the execution of
+	programs.

 ![[Linker and Loader.excalidraw.svg]]